Human Rights

 PTTEP has put effort in building shared responsibility, awareness and understanding on human rights through communications and trainings for relevant units such as human resources, community relations, and procurement.
 The goal is for its personnel to gain a better understanding of the identification of human rights risks, which will lead to appropriate management.
 PTTEP has put in place human rights training on an online platform to cover all PTTEP employees with aim to enhance their knowledge and understanding on PTTEP Human Rights Management System, human rights fundamentals, business expectation and due diligence in the aspects of Workplace, Safety Security Health and Environment (SSHE), Supply Chain and Community covering fair labor and working condition, safe workplace, collective bargaining, discrimination and harassment, environmental impact management, etc., In 2023, PTTEP launched an intermediate-level human rights E-Learning course with more than 150 hours of staff participating.
 Additionally, PTTEP has enhanced employees’ understanding on harassment and gender diversity through a live online session by guest speakers.

 In addition, PTTEP participated in the government's public workshop to review and give feedbacks on Thailand's National Action Plan on Business and Human Rights (NAP), the first NAP enforced in Asia Pacific, and the 4th National Human Rights Plan.
 Besides, PTTEP participated in human rights panel sessions to share its views and best practices.
-As a result of PTTEP’s unwavering commitment to human rights, we were honoured with the top tier award for 2023 Role Model Organization on Human Rights in the State Enterprise Sector for the 5th consecutive year from the Rights and Liberties Protection Department, Ministry of Justice.
+As a result of PTTEP’s unwavering commitment to human rights, PTTEP has become the first company in the State Enterprise Sector receiving the Gold-level Top-tier Award for 2024 Role Model Organization on Human Rights from the Department of Rights and Liberties Protection, Ministry of Justice.
+The award is granted to the companies having received the top-tier award for 5 consecutive years and is considered the highest level in 2024.